Anthony enjoys spending time in the workshop, the kitchen, the yard, and out fishing. He writes from his personal experience.

 Did You Know?

 - Before the 1850s, most bottles were sealed with wooden or cork stoppers.

-- The first screw off cap is introduced in the 1850s.
+- The first screw-off cap was introduced in the 1850s.

 - Around the same time, beer brewers began to use porcelain stoppers held in place with a wire bail to seal their bottles.

-- Two years later, William Painter patents the Church Key cap lifter to remove Crown Corks bottle tops.
+- Two years later, William Painter patented the Church Key cap lifter to remove Crown Corks bottle tops.

-- In the early 1900s, beverage production increases dramatically and nearly all bottling companies adopt the Crown Cork crimp style bottle cap.
+- In the early 1900s, beverage production increased dramatically and nearly all bottling companies adopted the Crown Cork crimp style bottle cap.

-- In 1925, the wall mounted bottle cap opener makes it easy to pop off the top using just one hand.
+- In 1925, the wall-mounted bottle cap opener made it easy to pop off the top using just one hand.

 Cheap and easy to make, many early openers were simple metal tools embossed with advertising for beer, soda pop, restaurants and bars.

-Advertisers saw the potential for publicizing their brand through this inexpensive tool, hoping to have their bottle opener hanging from every key chain and on kitchen wall hook.
-Beyond the utilitarian tool, openers were shaped like animals, figurines, boots, hats, bottles and countless other shapes, and made from brass, cast-iron and steel.
-Other openers were made to commemorate special events or as souvenirs for tourist and travelers.
+Advertisers saw the potential for publicizing their brand through this inexpensive tool, hoping to have their bottle opener hanging from every key chain and kitchen wall hook.
+Beyond the utilitarian tool, openers were shaped like animals, figurines, boots, hats, bottles and countless other shapes, and made from brass, cast iron and steel.
+Other openers were made to commemorate special events or as souvenirs for tourists and travelers.